dnbexperience/eufemia/packages/dnb-ui-lib/src/patterns/helper-classes/description.md

 ---
-status: 'dep'
+status: 'wip'
 ---

 ## Description

 To ensure a consistent class structure and to ensure that the class is owned by the DNB UI Library, all classes in the UI Library are prefixed with `dnb-`.

-Most helper classes are SCSS mixins which are then applied to the class when envoked.
+Read more about that in the [Naming conventions](/uilib/development/naming)

+### CSS Classes

-Reusing classes in the markup instead of using SCSS extends or mixins will prevent duplicate values in our CSS.
+Reusing classes in the markup instead of using SCSS extends or _mixins_ will prevent duplicate values in our CSS.

-All helper classes are to be found in `src/style/core/utilities.scss`
+All CSS helper classes are to be found in `src/style/core/helper-classes.scss`

+### Mixins

+Most helper classes are SCSS _mixins_ which are then applied to the class when invoked.
+The helper _mixins_ can be found in `src/style/core/utilities.scss`.